stackhpc/ansible-slurm-appliance/docs/experimental/slurm-controlled-rebuild.md

 ## Prerequsites

-To enable a compute node to rejoin the cluster after a vrebuild, functionality must be built into the image.
+To enable a compute node to rejoin the cluster after a rebuild, functionality must be built into the image.
 Before progressing you should check that all the functionality required for your cluster is currently supported by the `compute_init` role.
 Review that role's [README](../../ansible/roles/compute_init/README.md)